Frank J. Remington: Career

 He attended the University of Wisconsin–Madison, interrupting his undergraduate studies for World War II service as C-47 pilot, for which he received the Distinguished Flying Cross.
 He attended law school there also, and joined the faculty upon his graduation in 1949.

 He headed the project rewriting Wisconsin's criminal law system; this project was to become a model for other states and the Federal Government.
 He then participated in the development of the American Law Institute's Model Penal Code, and was subsequently director of the American Bar Foundation 1961 study on improving the day-to-day administration of the criminal justice system outside the courtroom.

-Remington was for many years Wisconsin's faculty representative to the Big Ten and the National Collegiate Athletic Association, and was a member of the N.C.A.A.'s committee on infractions.
+Remington was for many years Wisconsin's faculty representative to the Big Ten and the National Collegiate Athletic Association, and was a member of the NCAA's committee on infractions.
 He was chairman of that committee when it unanimously imposed the first "death penalty" on an athletic program, the Southern Methodist University football program, guilty of two rounds of major infractions within five years.
-The committee forced S.M.U. to abandon football altogether for the 1987 season, and revive the sport only under severe restrictions.
+The committee forced SMU to abandon football altogether for the 1987 season, and revive the sport only under severe restrictions.